A comprehensive audit of my lifestyle

 I felt a few of these when I begun performing lifestyle audits.
 I thought I could just muscle my way out of my problems, that I had the power to change my life in any environment and at any cost.

 I do, of course.
 But it gets a lot easier when you thoughtfully design your life.
 If you create an environment that makes positivity easy, and negativity hard, good things tend to just happen.
+Since I started seeing lifestyle audits as a tool in my arsenal (rather than some strange ego-death thing) my life has measurably improved in almost every domain.

 To simplify choice architecture, and to take this from the realm of theory into action, it helps to think of things in terms of their “friction”.